mfornos/cushion/README.md

 3. npm install
 4. grunt server

-Then peek and poke around the project... you will see code changes instantaneously.
+Then peek and poke around the project... you will see code changes instantly.

 To build a distribution run `grunt` or `grunt build`.
 An optimized deployable version will be created at _dist/_.